 No roommate?
 No problem!
 There are plenty of communities that offer one bedroom apartments in Gainesville.
 There are so many benefits to living by yourself such as knowing everything in the fridge is yours, being as clean or messy as you want to be and never having to share the remote.
 Take a look at these properties that offer one bedroom apartments and remember that you can also filter by budget, amenities and well, just about anything else.

 One of the most obvious perks to one bedroom apartments in Gainesville is your sense of freedom.
 Whether you are a student or a professional, living the solo life is a huge draw for many.
 Being able to decorate however you want, cook whatever you want, stay up as late as you want…the list goes on!
 Maybe you enjoy jamming out to your favorite band on the weekends.
 When you live in Gainesville one bedroom apartments, this is no issue without a roommate!
 Maybe you are a graduate student who is looking to focus on studying.
 Not having the distractions of another person living in the apartment can make it a very favorable place for you to focus on your studies.
 For many residents, not having to rely on another person to make the rent payment or perform simple tasks like unloading the dishwasher is reason enough to live alone.

 Apartments with one bedroom in Gainesville can also be great for families and couples.
-Some residents may choose to go this route if they are on a budget and trying to save money.
+Some residents may choose to go this route if they are on a budget and trying to save money by renting a cheap apartment.
 A lot of communities offer one bedrooms that have plenty of space for more than one person.
 If your household does not have many items like furniture or other items, a one bedroom may be just the perfect space for you.
 Of course, you can always search for fully furnished units, so you will not have to worry about moving any heavy furniture that may not fit into your new home.